-The principal activities of the Group in the course of the year ended 31 December 2020 were:
+The principal activities of the Group in the course of the year ended 31 December 2021 were:

-- to purchase portfolios of mortgages or loans secured on properties or other collateral situated in Hong Kong and to acquire debentures, receivables, financial assets and choses in action of all kinds from their originators, issuers, owners or vendors; - (b) to acquire, by purchase or otherwise, any assets from government bodies and agencies and related organisations, statutory bodies and public bodies and to hold, sell, transfer, dispose of and deal in any such assets so acquired; - (c) to issue debt securities to investors; - (d) to carry on the infrastructure financing and securitisation business; - (e) to operate a scheme for the Government providing guarantees on loans advanced or originated by participating lenders (including loans that are fully guaranteed by the Government via the Group and acquired by the Group from participating lenders) for local enterprises (including small and medium enterprises (SMEs)); - (f) to provide mortgage insurance cover in respect of mortgage loans, reverse mortgage loans and policy reverse mortgage loans originated by participating lenders and secured on residential properties, life insurance policies and, if applicable, other assets; - (g) to provide fixed-rate mortgages through banks; and - (h) to offer life annuity products in or from Hong Kong.
+- to purchase portfolios of mortgages or loans secured on properties or other collateral situated in Hong Kong and to acquire debentures, receivables, financial assets and choses in action of all kinds from their originators, issuers, owners or vendors; - to acquire, by purchase or otherwise, any assets from government bodies and agencies and related organisations, statutory bodies and public bodies and to hold, sell, transfer, dispose of and deal in any such assets so acquired; - (c) to issue debt securities to investors; - (d) to carry on the infrastructure financing and securitisation business; - (e) to operate two schemes for the Government providing guarantees on loans advanced or originated by participating lenders (including loans that are fully guaranteed by the Government via the Group and acquired by the Group from participating lenders) for local enterprises (including small and medium-sized enterprises (SMEs)) as well as for unemployed individuals who are suffering from cessation of main recurrent incomes from employment in Hong Kong during the COVID-19 pandemic; - (f) to provide mortgage insurance cover in respect of mortgage loans, reverse mortgage loans and policy reverse mortgage loans originated by participating lenders and secured on residential properties, life insurance policies and, if applicable, other assets; - (g) to provide fixed-rate mortgages through banks; and - (h) to offer life annuity products in or from Hong Kong.

-Details of subsidiaries of the Company as at 31 December 2020 are set out in Note 21 to the Financial Statements.
+Details of subsidiaries of the Company as at 31 December 2021 are set out in Note 21 to the Financial Statements.